Qualcomm's quarterly revenue growth dwindles, shares fall

 | SAN FRANCISCO

-SAN FRANCISCO Qualcomm Inc (QCOM.O) on Wednesday posted its smallest quarterly revenue increase since 2010 as it wrestles with a smartphone market that is losing steam and shifting to China, sending its shares lower.

-With expansion in the smartphone industry moving away from wealthy markets such as the United States and toward China and other developing countries, where consumers favor less expensive devices, Qualcomm's once-impressive revenue growth is tapering off and it is focusing on costs to preserve its profitability.

-The chipmaker reported fiscal second-quarter revenue of $6.37 billion, up 4 percent from the year-ago period.
+The chipmaker reported fiscal second-quarter revenue of $6.37 billion (3.80 billion pounds), up 4 percent from the year-ago period.
 Analysts on average had expected $6.479 billion, according to Thomson Reuters I/B/E/S.

 That was the smallest year-over-year percentage increase since the June quarter of 2010 when revenue shrank by 2 percent.
 It was far lower than the quarterly growth rates of over 20 percent that Qualcomm investors until recently have been accustomed to.